veloduff/veloduff.github.io/_posts/2024-08-15-conquering-split-mountain.markdown

 ## The Rough Hike Out

 The hike out the following day was not straightforward, what should have been a quick hike out, was not.
-We got off trail (again), and this time descended down toward the river coming down from Red Lake.
-Which meant we had hike north to re-gain all of the elevation we just lost, before hiking east and back to the trailhead.
+We got off trail (again), and this time descended down toward the river coming from Red Lake.
+Which meant we had to hike north to re-gain all of the elevation we just lost, before we could hike east and back to the trailhead.

 ## Tips for Split Mountain